-I will repeal and replace Obamacare with a patient-oriented healthcare system.
 Obamacare has become an oppressive burden on our people and our economy.
-As a result of Obamacare, many Americans are now being force to work 29-hour weeks and have to work two or three jobs to make ends meet.
-Millions of others have had their insurance rates increased or their policies cancelled.
+As a result of Obamacare, many Americans are now being forced to work 29-hour weeks and have to work two or three jobs to make ends meet.
+Millions of others have had their insurance rates increased or their policies canceled.
 This law is a principal reason that our economy is not recovering.
 It must not stand.

 The first duty of every doctor and surgeon is to do no harm.
 Unfortunately, the Affordable Care Act – also known as “Obamacare” – has interfered with their ability to satisfy that oath and has crippled our healthcare system.